 Project Sentinel is a non-profit organization and a HUD-Approved Housing Counseling Agency.
-Project Sentinel provides homeownership counseling, mortgage delinquency counseling, and a variety of other housing related services to the community.
+Project Sentinel provides homeownership counseling, mortgage delinquency counseling, and a variety of other housing related services such as free, neutral and confidential dispute resolution and mediation services for landlords, tenants, homeowners and neighbors.

 Phone: 408.720.9888 or 888.324.7468